konelav/writeups/GoogleCTF2019-BQ/Day2.Work.Computer.ORME.md

     attempting to access your networks.. looking for Cauliflower.
 That is, *if* they can learn to navigate such things.

-There is some network address, let's try to connect to it.
+Some network address is given, let's try to connect to it.

     $ nc readme.ctfcompetition.com 1337
     > whoami